Junction grammar: Language, thought, and reality

 Here then was the explanation for the relevance of JG's fundamental constituent relations to external relationships and the reason why Lytle had been able to represent articulatory structuring with junction operations.
-There is indeed a linguistic linkage between MIND and REALITY ... and hence, theoretically, a 'linguistic' description for every structured phenomenon.
+There is indeed a linguistic linkage between mind and reality ... and hence, theoretically, a linguistic description for every structured phenomenon.
 This, perhaps, portends the ultimate ascent of linguistic science to a level of prominence previously envisioned only by Whorf.
-(We resume discussion of this eventuality below.)

-Linking to REALITY
+Linking to reality

-To formally implement the linkage in question as a feature of the JG Upgrade Model, it was necessary to add notational symbolism able to describe the nature of the coding which transpires at the MIND-REALITY interface.
+To formally implement the linkage in question as a feature of the JG upgrade model, it was necessary to add notational symbolism able to describe the nature of the coding which transpires at the mind-reality interface.
 To this end, symbols were introduced to signify the mental processes which are used to create instruction and to apply it, as well as the act of describing such processes.
 To this end, corresponding operators were added to the JG inventory for: